hexpm/bob/README.md

 ## Erlang builds

 Erlang builds compiled on Ubuntu 14.04 and Alpine 3.10 are built periodically.
 Bob checks for new tagged releases every 15 minutes and builds any new versions it discovers.
-The "master" and "maint*" branches are built once a day.
+The "master" and "main" branches are built once a day.

 After the builds complete they will be available at `https://repo.hex.pm/builds/otp/${OS_VER}/{REF}.tar.gz` where `{REF}` is the name of the git tag or branch.
 Examples of URLs are: